- have had green cards for five (5) years,

 Note that ICE is the government agency that determines whether to pursue removal against a particular immigrant.
 Depending on the situation, an immigration attorney may be able to convince ICE prosecutors not to bring removal proceedings to begin with.

-Below our Los Angeles "cancellation of removal" attorneys discuss how removal proceedings can be halted in California.
-Click on a question to jump directly to the answer:
+Below our criminal and immigration attorneys discuss how removal proceedings can be halted in California.

 - 1. How can permanent residents cancel removal in Los Angeles, CA?